LalaIAm/ether-system-react/README.md

 * `npm build` will compile components into the `lib/` directory.

 # External Use
-* `npm link ../path/to/ether-system-react` to allow for importing into any other project.
+* `npm link ../path/to/ether-system-react` from your project directory to link to a local copy of `ether-system-react`.
 ```jsx
 // import individual components and libraries like so
 import { Button, Heading, Spacer, colors, colorVariables } from 'ether-system-react';